Gets the primary clipboard of the widget.

 Queues an animation frame update and adds a callback to be called before each frame.

-Returns the height that has currently been allocated to @widget.
+Returns the height that has currently been allocated to the widget.

-Returns the width that has currently been allocated to @widget.
+Returns the width that has currently been allocated to the widget.

 Retrieves the widget’s allocation.

-Gets the first ancestor of @widget with type @widget_type.
+Gets the first ancestor of the widget with type widget_type.

-Determines whether the input focus can enter @widget or any of its children.
+Determines whether the input focus can enter the widget or any of its children.

 Called by widgets as the user moves around the window using keyboard shortcuts.

-Computes whether a container should give this widget extra space when possible.
+Computes whether a parent widget should give this widget extra space when possible.

-Translates the given @point in @widget's coordinates to coordinates relative to @target’s coordinate system.
+Translates the given point in widget's coordinates to coordinates in target’s coordinate system.

 Creates a new Pango::Context